-Essential Vaccines

-FEDERATION FUNDING AGREEMENT - HEALTH
+Essential Vaccines (2023-24 variation) FEDERATION FUNDING AGREEMENT - HEALTH

-Parties Commonwealth

-States and Territories (the States):

-New South Wales

-Victoria

-Queensland

-Western Australia

-South Australia

-Tasmania

-Australian Capital Territory

-Northern Territory

-Duration This Schedule varies the second National Partnership on Essential Vaccines and is expected to expire on 30 June 2023.
+Table 1: Forma lities and operation of schedule Parties Commonwealth States and Territories (the States): New South Wales Victoria Queensland Western Australia South Australia Tasmania Australian Capital Territory Northern Territory Duration This Schedule varies the second National Partnership on Essential Vaccines and is expected to expire on 30 June 2024.
 The second National Partnership on Essential Vaccines was effected in July 2017.
 Purpose This Schedule will support the cost-effective and efficient delivery of the National Immunisation Program (NIP) to protect the Australian public from the spread of vaccine preventable diseases.
 The NIP is a joint initiative of the Commonwealth and the States, making free vaccines available to eligible individuals through a range of vaccination providers nationally.
 The NIP provides vaccines for eligible individuals against multiple disease groups, ensuring those most at risk are protected.
 Arrangements for the NIP are set out in Table 2 .

-Outcomes This Schedule will facilitate achievement of the following outcomes:

-a) minimise the incidence of vaccine preventable diseases in the eligible Australian population for diseases with vaccines listed under the NIP;
+Outcomes This Schedule will facilitate achievement of the following outcomes: a) minimise the incidence of vaccine preventable diseases in the eligible Australian population for diseases with vaccines listed under the NIP; b) minimise the incidence of vaccine preventable diseases in Aboriginal and Torres Strait Islander people for diseases with vaccines listed under the NIP; c) minimise the incidence of Human Papillomavirus (HPV) in the eligible Australian population; d) ensure that State-based seasonal influenza vaccination rollout information is provided to the Commonwealth annually;

-b) minimise the incidence of vaccine preventable diseases in Aboriginal and Torres Strait Islander people for diseases with vaccines listed under the NIP;
+- e) minimise the incidence of vaccine preventable diseases in the eligible Australian population in geographic areas of low coverage; and - f) ensure that vaccines listed under the NIP are managed in a way that minimises wastage and leakage, with a target rate of wastage and leakage of 5 per cent or lower.

-c) minimise the incidence of Human Papillomavirus (HPV) in the eligible Australian population;

-d) ensure that Australian HPV immunisation data is provided to the Commonwealth annually;
+Estimated financial contributions

+The Commonwealth will provide an estimated total financial contribution to the States of \$19.8m in respect of this Schedule.

+Table 1.1

+(\$ million) 2023-24 (Total)

+Estimated total budget

+Estimated National Partnership Payments 19.8

+Commonwealth own purpose expense 446.6

+Total Commonwealth contribution 466.4

+Balance of non-Commonwealth contributions 0.0

+Notes:

-e) minimise the incidence of vaccine preventable diseases in t eligible Australian population in geographic areas of low coverage; and f) ensure that vaccines listed under the NIP are managed in a that minimises wastage and leakage, with a target rate of wastage and leakage of 5 per cent or lower.
-Estimated financial contributions The Commonwealth will provide a contribution to the States of \$39.5 Table 1.1 (\$ million) Estimated total budget 2021-22 2022-23 Total Estimated National Partnership Payments 19.6 19.9 39.5 Commonwealth own purpose expense 442.1 440.8 882.9 Total Commonwealth contribution 461.7 460.7 922.4 Balance of non-Commonwealth contributions 0.0 0.0 0.0 Notes: Commonwealth own purpose expenses include the procurement of all vaccines covered under the NIP.
-This Schedule does not include COVID-19 vaccines.
-States are not required to provide a financial or in-kind contribution under the terms of this Agreement.
-However, as States are responsible for achieving outcomes under this Agreement, the States allocate their own source of funding and provide in-kind contributions accordingly, including support of services and activities funded under this Agreement.
-Funding allocations and payments The Commonwealth will allocate a total of 4.5 per cent of the cost of vaccine purchases to the States for the purposes of this Agreement as follows: . , o.75 per cent of the cost of each State's total vaccine purchases to each of the five performance benchmarks, totalling 3.75 per cent; and 0.75 per cent of the total cost of vaccines purchases, to be divided equally amongst the States, to the milestone divided equally amongst the States, to the milestone.
+- Commonwealth own purpose expenses include the procurement of all vaccines covered under the NIP.
+This Schedule does not include COVID-19 vaccines. - States are not required to provide a financial or in-kind contribution under the terms of this Agreement.
+However, as States are responsible for achieving outcomes under this Agreement, the States allocate their own source of funding and provide in-kind contributions accordingly, including support of services and activities funded under this Agreement. - Estimated National Partnership Payments figure is based on the 2022-23 FY's Commonwealth own purpose expenditure amount (\$440.8m).

+Funding allocations and payments

+The Commonwealth will allocate a total of 4.5 per cent of the cost of vaccine purchases to the States for the purposes of this Agreement as follows:

+- 0.75 per cent of the cost of each State's total vaccine purchases for each of the Schedule's five performance benchmarks, totalling 3.75 per cent; and - 0.75 per cent of the total cost of vaccines purchases, to be divided equally amongst the States, for the Schedule's milestone.

 Payments will be made annually for each performance benchmark and milestone where a performance report demonstrates that a performance benchmark or milestone has been met.
 All payments are exclusive of GST.

+Roles and responsibilities of each Party